GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

     the locaton (on-premises or datacenter range) that you will be connecting from. ![](https://storage.googleapis.com/gcp-community/tutorials/private-forseti-with-scc-integration/58b996ae.png)

-1. (Optional) Go to the [**VM instances** page](https://console.cloud.google.com/compute/instances) and verify that there is no public IP addresses for the server and client VMs; since we set the `private` flag to true this should be properly configured.
+1. (Optional) Go to the [**VM instances** page](https://console.cloud.google.com/compute/instances) and verify that there is no public IP addresses for the server and client VMs; since we set the `private` flag to true, this should be properly configured.

     If you remove the public IP addresses, then connections to the instances must be through Cloud Identity-Aware Proxy (IAP), Cloud VPN, or Cloud Interconnect.
 Cloud IAP provides Google Identity verified proxy tunnel to compute instances